 Vendors are urged to check the City's website on a regular basis to identify current bids being requested through the ITB process.
 All City public bids may be viewed through the City's electronic bid service - BidNet-Empire State Purchasing Group at www.bidnetdirect.com/city-of-rochester.
 Goods and services bid documents can be downloaded at no cost from BidNet.
 Public works bid documents cannot be downloaded, they must be purchased from the Bureau of Purchasing, City Hall, Room 105-A.

 Vendors can register with BidNet and, for a small annual fee, BidNet will send the vendor and e-mail notification when a new City bid or addendum is issued.
 As part of that service, BidNet will also notify a registered vendor of any public bids issued by over 200 public agencies who are members of the BidNet Empire State Purchasing Group.

 Types of Bids

-Commodities Not Purchased by the City
+Commodities and Services Not Purchased by the City

 Professional Services Agreements

 The City also obtains many services through a professional service agreement (PSA) with vendors.
 Professional service agreements are used for services provided by individuals or organizations that have special licenses, technical skills, training or expertise, where more factors than price will be considered in making an award.
 When a professional service agreement is needed, the City department requiring that service will follow the Request for Proposals (RFP) policies and procedures set forth in City Council Ordinance 2012-318.
 Professional service agreements are not administered by the City’s Purchasing Bureau.
 Individual departments are responsible for advertising RFP’s on the City’s web site and evaluating proposals received.
 The current listing of RFP’s being solicited by City departments can be found on the web site here: Request for Proposals.